standard-schema/standard-schema/README.md

 ## FAQ

-### Do I need to include `standard-schema` as a dependency?
+### Do I need to include `@standard-schema/spec` as a dependency?

-You can include `standard-schema` as a dev dependency and consume the library exclusively with `import type`.
-The `standard-schema` package only exports types.
-You can also copy-paste the contents of `index.ts` into your project.
+You can include `@standard-schema/spec` as a dev dependency and consume the library exclusively with `import type`.
+The `@standard-schema/spec` package only exports types.
+You can also just copy-paste the types into your project.

 ### Why tilde `~`?